Conflict Dynamics International develops and implements innovative

 Terry Muchiku, Program Administrator, Somali Program

 Terry is the Program Administrator for the Somali Program.
 She holds a bachelor’s degree in Project Management among other security courses.
-Prior to joining CDI in January 2014, she worked with the NGO Safety Program as a Security Trainer in Somalia for 2 years.
+Prior to joining CDI in January 2014, she worked with the NGO Safety Program as a Security Trainer in Somalia for two years.
 She also worked with COSPE in Mogadishu as a Logistics Officer.
 Terry has great knowledge on Security, Emergency Logistics and Operations that has given her the opportunity to work in East and Horn of Africa.

-Elizabeth Wright, Program Associate, Governance and Peacebuilding
+Elizabeth Wright, Research Officer, Peacebuilding

 Board of Directors